raix/vscode-perl-debug/readme.md

 * `exec` Can be set to a specific perl binary *defaults to "perl"*
 * `inc` Can be an array of strings / include paths
+* `args` Can be an array of strings / program arguments

 ### Note

-You might have to install `PadWalker` for variable inspection on windows
+You might have to install `PadWalker` for variable inspection on windows *(and some linux distributions?)*

 ### Stability